Applicants for the MBA program must have:

 View the MBA course list.

-The streamlined program can be completed in 24 months alongside your job and is structured to include some evening classes, some weekend intensive classes and some one-week intensive mode offerings.
+This can be completed in 24 months alongside your work commitments and is structured to include some evening classes, weekend intensive classes and some one-week intensive mode offerings.

-If your commitments are such that you expect to need more than two years to complete your degree, you can structure your program to suit your needs by choosing to study in the evenings, taking weekend intensive courses or by taking one-week intensive mode offerings.
+If you need more than two years to complete your MBA due to work or personal commitments, you can structure the program to suit your needs by taking evening, weekend or one-week intensive classes.

 What outcomes to expect from your degree